joe4dev/geth-hello-world/README.md

 # Geth Installation

 Please follow this [guide](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum) for installing Geth with Windows, OSX, or Linux.
+To install Solidity, follow this [guide](http://solidity.readthedocs.io/en/develop/installing-solidity.html#binary-packages) for Windows, OSX, or Linux.

 # Deploy a Hello World Contract with Geth